 With a new emphasis on local search, Google is able to deliver tailored search results based on your location.
 If you search “St John’s dentist” you will receive top results for dentists in the area.
 If Google has access to your location, you don’t even need to include it in the search.
 Simply type “dentist” in the search engine and again you will see top results for local dentists.

 So how does Google know which dentists are in your area, and which ones to show you?

 Google My Business is straight forward from the customer side, but what about the business owner’s side?
 How do you measure whether it’s working?
-How do you track clicks from your GMB listing?
+Further, it is important to learn how to track clicks from that GMB listing.

 Setting up Tracking in Google My Business

 While GMB is a helpful feature, it’s important to keep track of it, as well by Google My Business tracking in analytics.
 By far the easiest way to set up tracking within GMB is to add a custom UTM code within the listing itself.
 This allows you to access data from the listing such as the number of clicks, impressions and associated keywords from your Google Analytics or Google Search Console.

 Remember, an Urchin Traffic Monitor (UTM) code is just a snippet of extra text added to a URL to help track the source of the click, it’s medium and campaign.
 It does not change the page that the user sees when they click the link.
 You can create a UTM code for any link using the Campaign URL Builder.

 https://www.newfoundmarketing.com would the destination page, but if we were running an ad campaign in LinkedIn and wanted to track who was coming to the website from that campaign we might create a UTM code that looks something like this: https:// www.newfoundmarketing.com?utm_source=linkedin&utm_medium=paidsocial&utm_campaign=fastball.